saddamalsalfi/Facebook-Page-Posts-Scraper-Export-to-CSV-file/README.md

-# Facebook Page Posts Scraper  Page Access Token from Facebook Graph API
+# Facebook Page Posts Scraper Using Page Access Token from Facebook Graph API

 This code fetches posts from a Facebook page using the Facebook Graph API and saves them in a CSV file.
 It connects to Facebook's API using the `requests` library, retrieves post data (such as text, image, time, and publisher), and then saves this data in CSV format using the `pandas` library.